akhepcat/hamnets/README.md

 # Color
-  The application can provide the information above in color, with additional information to distinguish between upcoming, in progress, and past Nets for today
+  The application can provide the information above in color, to provide better visual information to distinguish between upcoming, in progress, and past Nets for today

   This is enabled by either passing the '-c' flag to the application, or